 In more straightforward cases simply visit your local tax office, as, despite the requirement for on-line completion, the offices are open to the public (some even do 'road-shows') and officials will help you complete the forms.

 However, ensure you understand some of the terminology and rules that apply; officials may be willing to help you complete the forms, but few are likely to offer tax advice.
+Moreover, the level of understanding of tax rules by help-desk officials should not be over-estimated, particularly as they effect international taxpayers.
 The links at the bottom of this page to our Guide to Income Tax in France provide a substantial amount of information.

 Thankfully, even if you do get it wrong it is not the end of the world, for this year most income is exempt from income tax, as we set out in our article Income Tax Payable in 2019.
 You can also later modify your return.